Porting is when an existing Nationwide borrower moves home and transfers their mortgage product for the remainder of its term.

 If neither of the above is achieved, the porting facility will be lost and a new application must be submitted based on our current product range (this doesn’t guarantee acceptance of any future application).

 How to submit a Porting Case

 You can produce Mortgage Illustrations for ported cases and submit applications via NFI Online.
-The Mortgage Illustration is produced as part of the product selection stage of the application.

 Download our step by step keying guide for porting applications.